 "A couple of your paintings hanging on my wall give me endless pleasure."

-Diagnosed with Parkinson’s Disease in 2016, and with HNPP shortly afterwards, she retired from this shortly afterwards because of increasing disability and, having read that art was excellent therapy for Parkinson’s sufferers, took up painting for the first time ever in January 2018.
-She found painting offered a new meaning and direction in life.
+Diagnosed with Parkinson’s Disease in 2016, and with HNPP shortly afterwards, she took up painting for the first time ever in January 2018 and found it offered a new meaning and direction in life.
 It allowed her in part to visualise her feelings about disability and her changing emotions about living with Parkinson's: the Facing Parkinson's series and that based on Movement.
 Her work on exploring Parkinson's has resulted in her leading painting workshops for patients in a research project at John Radcliffe hospital.
 These have been so successful that they have developed in to international online events with other artists keen to be involved in the work too.
 Jan will now become lead artist for this project and be seconded for so many hours a week to steer this work.